pratyusha321/Role-Hierarchy/README.md

 # Role-Hierarchy

-Role Hierarchy app helps to creates and maintains roles and its hierarchy.
+Role Hierarchy app helps to create and maintains roles and its hierarchy.
 ![alt text](https://github.com/pratyusha321/Role-Hierarchy/blob/main/images/Flow.png)

  Whole program is created in Python and it's developed in pure python with no libraries.
 ##  Prerequisite to run Python Code:
-  1. Python 3.X version
+  1. Python 3.x version

  ## Run the Code
   Command to run the code is :